razvanalex-phd/SeLeRoSa/README.md

 ## Experiments

 In the `satire/experiments/` directory, you can find the code used to run the experiments presented in the paper.
-There are scripts for training and evaluating the models, as well as for generating the results, which can be found in the `scripts/` directory.
+There are scripts for training and evaluating the models, which can be found in the `scripts/` directory.

 To run the experiments, you will need to install the following dependencies: